ryman1/keeweb-wiki/Engineering.md

 Pending tasks and unsolved problems
 - [ ] remove old dropbox lib and use v2 endpoints 💣💥
-- [ ] implement updating electron if it's too old but don't download it on each update :bomb:
+- [ ] improve mobile detection: window.orientation may break 👿
-- [ ] improve mobile detection: window.orientation may break :imp:
+- [ ] implement updating electron if it's too old but don't download it on each update
 - [ ] setup ci
 - [ ] create auto-tests :crying_cat_face: :scream_cat: